 Companies often need to update or amend their articles of association or related documents to comply with new changes to company law or local market regulations.
-Often these changes are technical in nature and neutral to shareholder interests and we will generally always support such changes or those which enhance shareholder rights.
-We will generally oppose changes to governance processes and company documentation where the precise details have not been fully disclosed or they are clearly misaligned to shareholder interests.
+Often these changes are technical in nature and neutral to shareholder interests and we will generally support such changes or those which enhance shareholder rights.
+We do not support changes to governance processes and company documentation where the precise details have not been fully disclosed or they are clearly misaligned to shareholder interests.